Mobject-Dev-Team/mobject-coding-convention/docs/README.md

 Ask yourself 'why do I need a comment?'

-If you need them to convey your code's true meaning then you should refactor and rename your variables to make your [Intent](?id=intent) clear.
+If you need them to convey your code's true meaning then you should refactor and rename your variables to make your intent clear.

 Do not use comments for auditing purposes, tracking changes, or attributing authorship.
 This adds extra work to the coders who follow you.
 Favour source control instead.